BigQuery Day

 Integrating AI into your data stack shouldn't require constant context-switching between notebooks and external APIs.
 This session is a technical walkthrough for data practitioners looking to leverage BigQuery AI directly where their data lives.
 We will focus on how to use the latest Generative AI functions to transform, enrich, and extract insights from your datasets using standard SQL.

-Building Secure & High-Performance Data Platforms with BigQuery
+Designing Secure & High-Performance Data Architectures with Google BigQuery

 Vishal Bulbule